Sean Lamont: International career

 At the 2002 Commonwealth Games sevens tournament he represented Scotland.

 Lamont earned his first cap for Scotland against Manu Samoa on their tour in the summer of 2004.
 On his Murrayfield debut he scored a try against the Australians in the autumn of 2004.
 In Scotland's 2005 Six Nations Championship match against Italy he was named man of the match.

 Furthermore, Lamont helped the side to an historic victory for Scotland against the hopeful Grand Slam winners (France) in Scotland's Six Nations stunning 20–16 victory on 5 February 2006 by scoring two tries, one of which he joined a maul and used his strength and power to bundle over the line and take the Scots to victory.
 On 26 February 2006, he played a major part in the Scotland squad's victory over England to win the Calcutta Cup by 18–12.

 Lamont was picked consistently through the 2007 Six Nations Championship for Scotland.
 In November 2007, Lamont suffered up a serious knee injury early on in a Saints versus Pertemps Bees match, putting him out for the rest of the season.

 Despite starting in Scotlands first match of the 2009 Six Nations Championship, against Wales at Murrayfield, Lamont was dropped for the remainder of the tournament after a dip in club form was carried onto the international stage.
 He lost out to Thom Evans and Simon Danielli.
 Lamont's power and influence was missed as Scotland disappointed once again.
 Lamont's move to the Scarlets followed and in November 2009, under the guidance of new Scotland coach Andy Robinson, Lamont returned to the international stage.
 He played three November Tests, including a dramatic win over Australia at Murrayfield.

 Lamont was ever present again during the 2010 Six Nations Championship as Scotland showed signs of resurgence under Andy Robinson.
 He also played in Scotland's notable 2–0 series win over Argentina during the Summer Internationals.

 Lamont won his 100th cap in the victory over Samoa in the 2015 Rugby World Cup.
 He became only the second Scottish player to achieve 100 caps, after Chris Paterson (109).
 In March 2017 he announced his retirement from international rugby.

 Coaching career

 Lamont moved on to become a Strength and Conditioning Coach for the Scottish Rugby Academy.
+He is now the Team Manager and S&C coach for the GB Rugby SVNS team.